margaretmf/margaretmf.github.io/blog.md

 (6) "studying the humanities is necessary - we need both stem and humanities to be strong thinkers in 21st c. #highered http://t.co/64gyoZBCMR"
 <br>

-3 of the tese are retweets, and 3 of them are tweets.
+3 of the these are retweets, and 3 of them are tweets.

 With all 2,529 datapoints, I have some questions: